-This lecture/laboratory course is the second in a three part series, which will further investigate concepts of musculoskeletal examination and evaluation and will promote development of knowledge in differentiating musculoskeletal dysfunctions/disorders of the lumbar spine, pelvis, hip, knee, ankle, foot, and their associated structures.
+This lecture/laboratory course is the second in a three part series, which will further investigate concepts of musculoskeletal examination and evaluation and will promote development of knowledge in differentiating musculoskeletal dysfunctions/disorders of the ankle/foot, knee, hip, lumbar spine, pelvis, and their associated structures.
 Treatment philosophies and techniques (e.g. structure mobilization and stabilization) will be explored and applied in a conceptual framework emphasizing functional restoration.
-Basic care procedures will be presented including wheel chair parts and propulsion, transfer training, gait training, and environmental assessment and modification.
+Additionally, the use of the International Classification of Functioning, Disability and Health (ICF) will be used to describe a patient/client's impairments, activity and participation limitations.
+Basic care procedures will be presented including wheelchair parts and propulsion, transfer training, gait training, and environmental assessment and modification.
 In addition, a specialty area of aquatic therapy will be explored.
 Laboratories will promote development of skill in the application of examination and intervention techniques discussed in lecture.
 Techniques will be presented and practiced in the context of clinical problems.
 Students will have the opportunity to critically evaluate examination findings via paper cases to build differential diagnosing and problem solving skills.
-Students will participate in clinical observations and patient demonstrations in Clinical Exposure II to continue their handson experience with patients and to further develop patient-therapist and professional communication skills.
+Students will participate in clinical observations and patient demonstrations in Clinical Exposure to continue their hands-on experience with patients and to further develop patient-therapist and professional communication skills.
 Prerequisite: PT First Year Spring professional status or permission of PT Department.
-Offered Each Spring.
-(GR)